diffplug/atplug/README.md

 Sockets don't have to be interfaces - abstract classes or even concrete classes would work fine too.

+### OSGi compatibility

+This project used to be called "AutOSGi", and rather than generating `.json` it generated metadata compatible with OSGi Declarative Services.
+We found that OSGi caused more trouble than it was worth, and ended up removing it.
+However, it would be pretty easy to add it back in, see the [`graveyard/osgi` tag](https://github.com/diffplug/atplug/releases/tag/graveyard%2Fosgi) to get back to the OSGi version.
+Happy to merge a PR which optionally puts this functionality back in.

 ## Requirements

 Java 8+.